How to Sell Your Student Housing Contract in Salt Lake City (Without Losing Money)

 Step 9: Follow through until approval is complete

 Many students assume the job is done too early.
+Your responsibility usually ends only when:- The new tenant is approved

 - The contract is officially transferred